Charles Bertrand (ice hockey)

-Charles Bertrand (born 5 February 1991) is a French ice hockey player who is currently playing for ERC Ingolstadt in the Deutsche Eishockey Liga (DEL).
+Charles Bertrand (born 5 February 1991) is a French professional ice hockey player who is a forward for Vaasan Sport in the Liiga.

 Playing career

 Bertrand made his professional debut in Finland, appearing in the SM-liiga for Lukko during the 2010–11 SM-liiga season.

 Bertrand joined Fribourg Gottéron on 29 November 2018, as their fifth import player on a one-year deal.
 He dressed up in 21 regular season games with the team, putting up 10 points, but Fribourg failed to make the playoffs.
 Fribourg released Bertrand at the end of the relegation round.

+After three seasons in the Deutsche Eishockey Liga with ERC Ingolstadt, Bertrand opted to return to the Finnish Liiga, signing a two-year contract with former club, Vaasan Sport, on 29 May 2025.

 International play

 Bertrand joined the French national team at the 2019 IIHF World Championship and got relegated to Division I A for the 2020 edition.